Skip to main content

 "The office asks you to correct the situation as soon as possible," says the letter posted on the Petites Gamines Instagram page.
 "To do this, you can write publications of a commercial nature in French and in one or more other languages, provided that their French version is accessible under at least as favourable conditions."

 Quebec requires businesses to post signs and advertising in French.
-The letter from l'Office québécois de la langue française says its a violation of the Charter of French Language to make a social media post that is not in French when a French version is "not accessible under at least equivalent conditions."
+The letter from l'Office québécois de la langue française says it's a violation of the Charter of the French Language to make a social media post that is not in French when a French version is "not accessible under at least equivalent conditions."

-The letter tells the Petites Gamines, "we are counting on you to take the necessary measures now."
+The letter tells the Petites Gamines, "We are counting on you to take the necessary measures now."

 The OQLF tells CTV News Ottawa it received a complaint regarding the language used on the Petites Gamines Instagram account, and sent a warning letter to the business.